Optimizing a C++ program

 Where to tune

 Given that the program was several hundred lines of code – even after simplifying it with STL – it was not obvious where to optimize.
 Since I took pride in only spending a few hours on the optimization, I wanted to put my effort where it would matter the most (in real-world projects, often several magnitudes larger, having to pay the developers per hour gives a similar motivation).

-the program spent most time in, and how many times
+of which methods the program spent most time in, and how many times

-called.
+they were called.
 Then you just have to figure out either how to make